 Getting Child Support Checklist

-Given that the day-to-day stresses of being both a parent and a provider are only increasing as your child grows older, it may be time to ask your ex for some financial help.
-If you're interested in getting child support, the following is a checklist outlining steps to take you through the process of requesting and receiving support payments.
+Given that the day-to-day stresses of being both a parent and a provider only increase as your child ages, it may be time to ask your ex for financial help.
+After all, both parents have a child support obligation.

 1. Locate Your Child's Other Parent